1995 France bombings: Attacks

 On 25 July 1995 a gas bottle exploded in the Saint-Michel station of line B of the RER metropolitan train system in Paris.
 Emergency service vehicles then used Place Saint-Michel and the surrounding bridges and streets to attend the scene, while Parvis Notre-Dame became a helicopter landing site and a nearby café, Le depart Saint-Michel, was used as a field hospital.
 At 8:00 that evening, national news on France 2 announced that four people had been killed and another 40 injured in a "mysterious explosion".
 At that time, no official sources had confirmed that it was a terrorist attack.
-This was only confirmed later, and the final outcome was said to be eight deaths and 117 injured.
+This was only confirmed later, and the outcome was said to be eight deaths and 117 injured.
 It was the deadliest terror attack in France since the 1983 Orly Airport attack, and would be the only deadly attack for the GIA's 1995 bombing campaign in France.

 On 17 August, a second bomb hidden in a public bin near the Arc de Triomphe wounded 16 people.
 The bomb was composed of a gas bottle filled with nails.

 On 26 August a huge bomb was found on the railway tracks of a high-speed rail line near Lyon.
 It was supposed to explode when a train passed.
 Fingerprints of Khaled Kelkal and Boualem Bensaïd were found on the bomb.
 The leader of the group, Khaled Kelkal was quickly identified and his picture appeared all over France.
 Bombing attacks continued with an attack on 3 September at an open market in the 11th arrondissement of Paris, causing three injuries; and on 7 September when a car bomb exploded near a Jewish school in Villeurbanne, a town near Lyon, causing thirteen injuries.

 The wanted suspect, Khaled Kelkal, was killed on 29 September by members of the French EPIGN gendarmerie unit near Lyon as he resisted arrest.
-Nonetheless, the attacks continued on 6 October, the day of Khaled Kelkal’s funeral; another gas bottle exploded in the Maison Blanche station of the Paris Métro, wounding twelve people.
-Boualem Bensaïd’s fingerprints were again found on the bomb.
+Nonetheless, the attacks continued on 6 October, the day of Khaled Kelkal's funeral; another gas bottle exploded in the Maison Blanche station of the Paris Métro, wounding twelve people.
+Boualem Bensaïd's fingerprints were again found on the bomb.
 The next day, a statement from GIA commander Djamel Zitouni, written on 23 September, arrived at the Reuters press agency in Cairo.
 He said the "Jihad"- the "military strikes at the heart of France", were intended to punish it for supporting the Algerian government.
 A letter was also sent to Jacques Chirac through the French Embassy in Algiers, urging him to convert to Islam.

 On 17 October a gas bottle exploded between the Musée d'Orsay and Saint-Michel–Notre-Dame stations of RER Line C, wounding 29.
 Investigators found a transportation card on Smaïn Aït Ali Belkacem used a few minutes before the attack in a nearby underground station.

 Additional bombs were found and cleared without casualties during morning searches of Metro and RER stations, often in public toilets.
 Increased security required the removal of all public bins, to prevent bombs from being hidden inside.